NotEasyTime/Sunburst/README.md

 ## Architecture
 - nob.h for the build system
 - GLFW for cross platform windowing and inuput
+- GLAD for OpenGL function loading on windows
 - clay for the layout engine
 - stb_image for image loading and textures
 - sunburst for the opengl rendering/ rest of the game engine